BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 >
 > <cite>As researched by <a href="https://arxiv.org/pdf/1802.04351.pdf">Eskandari et al</a></cite>

 Below is an example of some carousel screens that might be useful in helping a user understand what to expect from this wallet.
-For this example, we have opted to backup up the users' recovery phrase to a cloud provider but other alternatives exist.
+For this example, we have opted to backup the users' recovery phrase to a cloud provider but other alternatives exist.

 <div class="image-slide-gallery">